Confrérie de la Chaîne des Rôtisseurs

 La Confrérie de la Chaîne des Rôtisseurs ([la kɔ̃fʁeʁi d(ə) la ʃɛːn de ʁotisœʁ]) is an international gastronomic society founded in Paris in 1950.
+It is one of the oldest gastronomic societies in the world.

-The Chaîne is based on the traditions and practices of the old French Royal Guild of Goose Roasters, whose authority gradually expanded to the roasting of all poultry, meat, and game.
-It is dedicated to the culinary arts, promoting and developing their gastronomic values while at the same time widening its focus to table art.
+The organization is named after the French Royal Guild of Goose Roasters, whose authority gradually expanded to the roasting of all poultry, meat, and game, and which disbanded in the late 1700s.

 History

+The organization takes its name from a historic organization of French culinary guilds.

 The written history of the guild of "Les Oyers" or "Goose Roasters" has been traced back to 1248.
 At that time, King Louis IX assigned Étienne Boileau, the Provost of Paris, with the task of bringing order into the organization of trades and guilds, developing young apprentices and improving the technical knowledge of guild members.
 He gathered the charters of more than 100 of these trades, among them the Goose Roasters.

 Over the years, the activities and privileges of the Goose Roasters Guild were extended to preparing and selling all kinds of meat, including poultry and venison.

 In 1509, during the reign of King Louis XII, some new statutes were introduced, which resulted in the change of the name of the guild to "Rôtisseurs" and the restriction of its activities to poultry, game birds, lamb and venison.
 In 1610, under King Louis XIII, the guild was granted a royal charter and its own coat of arms.

-For over four centuries, the "Confrérie", or brotherhood of the Roasters, cultivated and developed culinary art and high standards of professionalism and quality—standards befitting the splendor of the "Royal Table"—until the guild system was disbanded in 1793 during the French Revolution.
-The Rôtisseurs were almost forgotten until 1950, when Auguste Becart, Jean Valby, Curnonsky, Louis Giraudon, and Marcel Dorin borrowed the guild's name to create La Confrérie de la Chaîne des Rôtisseurs.
+For over four centuries, the "Confrérie", or brotherhood of the Roasters, cultivated and developed culinary art and high standards of professionalism and quality—standards befitting the splendor of the "Royal Table"—until the guild system collapsed in the 18th century during the French Revolution.

 The Chaîne today

-Since its recreation in 1950, the society has grown dramatically, spreading its influence and presence worldwide.
-Today, the Chaîne brings together professional and non-professional members from around the world who share in the "spirit" of the Society and who appreciate and enjoy wine and fine dining.
-While a confrérie is a "brotherhood," women have always been welcome, and they take an active role in the Society.
-Within the Chaîne, there is also the "L'Ordre Mondial des Gourmets Dégustateurs" for those members who have special knowledge of, or interest in, wine and spirits.

-The international headquarters (Siège Mondial) remains in Paris where the society was founded, and the present day Chaîne des Rôtisseurs is still based on the traditions and practices of the ancient French brotherhood but now in an international and contemporary context.

-The organization has 20000 members in 73 countries.
-The national chapters are called bailliages and often have regional subsections.

-A small group of representatives from the Confrérie were guest judges on Season 3 Episode 4 of the TV Show Top Chef.